AnyLog-co/documentation/using grpc.md

 # Using gRPC

 ## Overview
-gRPC (gRPC Remote Procedure Calls) is an open-source remote procedure call (RPC) framework developed by Google.
+gRPC (gRPC Remote Procedure Calls) is an open-source framework developed by Google.
 It is designed to be efficient, scalable, and interoperable across different programming languages. gRPC is used in distributed systems, microservices architectures, and client-server applications to enable efficient communication between components.
 Detailed gRPC documentation is available [here](https://grpc.io/docs/what-is-grpc/introduction/#overview).